Electronic Repeat Dispensing (eRD)

 Patient-facing communications: We are working with our patient representatives to ensure that patient communication is done well and that patients understand the benefits for them (as well as the wider benefits of freeing up GP capacity).

-NHS Digital has produced a useful guide to Electronic Repeat Dispensing (eRD) below:
+NHS Digital has also produced a useful guide to Electronic Repeat Dispensing (eRD) below: